biomedical-cybernetics/projection-separability-indices/README.md

 ## Execution

+### Before starting

-**Before starting:** This source code has been developed and tested with MATLAB 2017a and newer versions.
+**MATLAB version**: This source code has been developed and tested with MATLAB 2017a and newer versions.
 Keep in mind that lower versions than 2017a have not been tested; thus, compatibility is not warranted.

+**Python package**: If you are a Python user, you may want to check out our python package [psis](https://pypi.org/project/psis/).
+The development of this Python wrapper is hosted in this repository [biomedical-cybernetics/pypsis](https://github.com/biomedical-cybernetics/pypsis); thus, please report any issues or questions regarding this wrapper there.

 ### Running the code